-The Company leases its office space under a non-cancelable operating lease that expires in April 2017, and has entered into a separate lease for office space that expires April 2022, which will become its corporate headquarters in May 2017.
-The leases are subject to base lease payments and additional charges for common area maintenance and other costs and includes certain lease incentives and tenant improvement allowances.
-Rent expense for each of the years ended December 31, 2016, 2015 and 2014 was \$0.4 million, \$0.2 million and \$0.1 million, respectively.
+The Company leases its office space under a non-cancelable operating lease that expires in April 2022 that may be extended for an additional term of 60 months.
+The lease is subject to base lease payments and additional charges for common area maintenance and other costs and includes certain lease incentives and tenant improvement allowances.
+Rent expense for each of the years ended December 31, 2018, 2017 and 2016 was \$0.4 million, \$0.4 million and \$0.4 million, respectively.

-Under the terms of the lease agreement for its new corporate headquarters, the Company provided the lessor with an irrevocable letter of credit in the amount of \$175,000.
-The lessor shall be entitled to draw on the letter of credit in the event of any default by the Company under the terms of the lease.
+Under the terms of the lease agreement, the Company provided the lessor with an irrevocable letter of credit in the amount of \$175,000.
+The lessor is entitled to draw on the letter of credit in the event of any default by the Company under the terms of the lease.

-Future minimum payments under the non-cancelable operating lease as of December 31, 2016 are as follows (in thousands):
+Future minimum payments under the non-cancelable operating lease as of December 31, 2018 were as follows (in thousands):